-All exams are remotely proctored by ProctorU.
+Three progress exams and one cumulative final exam are administered in Canvas.
+These exams are remotely proctored by ProctorU.
 In-person examinations are not an option for this 100% online course.
 It is your responsibility to register with ProctorU and reserve an exam time on the assigned dates during available times:

-Exam 1: May 27th; Exam 2: June 18th; Exam 3: July 23rd; Exam 4: August 10th; Final Exam: August 13th
+Exam 1: June 1st; Exam 2: June 19th; Exam 3: July 28th; Final Exam: August 13th

 To do so click on the ProctorU tab in Canvas.
-Reservations (exam start times) are available for each exam beginning at 6 pm, through 8 pm only.
+Reservations (exam start times) are available for each exam beginning at 7 pm, through 8:30 pm only.